 WASHINGTON (AP) — The State Department has proposed releasing portions of 55,000 pages of emails from former Secretary of State Hillary Rodham Clinton by next January.

 The department made the proposal in a federal court filing Monday night, in a Freedom of Information Act lawsuit by Vice News.

 In the filing, a State Department official said the department plans to post the releasable portions of the 55,000 pages on its website.
-He said the review will take until the end of the year — and asked the court to adopt a completion date of Jan.
+He said the review will take until the end of the year — and asked that court to adopt a completion date of Jan.
 15, 2016.

 Clinton, a Democratic presidential candidate, has said she wants the department to release the emails as soon as possible.
 The disclosure that she conducted State Department business on a private email account has been a controversy for the campaign.